Biblical poetry: The Dirges

 A special kind of rhythm may be observed in the dirges, called kinnot in Hebrew.
 A whole book of these elegies is contained in the Hebrew Bible, the first of them beginning thus: "How does the city sit solitary—that was full of people—how is she become as a widow—she that was great among the nations—and princess among the provinces—how is she become tributary!"
 (Lamentations 1:1).

 The rhythm of such lines lies in the fact that a longer line is always followed by a shorter one.
 As in the elegiac couplet of Greco-Roman poetry, this change was intended to symbolize the idea that a strenuous advance in life is followed by fatigue or reaction.
-This rhythm, which may be designated "elegiac measure," occurs also in Amos 5:2, expressly designated as a ḳinah.
+This rhythm, which may be designated "elegiac measure," occurs also in Amos 5:2, expressly designated as a ḳinah (often spelt qinah).
 The sad import of his prophecies induced Jeremiah also to employ the rhythm of the dirges several times in his utterances (Jeremiah 9:20, 13:18 and following).
 He refers here expressly to the meḳonenot (the mourning women) who in the East still chant the death-song to the trembling tone of the pipe (48:36 and following). Ḳinot are found also in Ezekiel 19:1, 26:17, 27:2, 32:2 and following, 32:16, 32:19 and following.